marcobergman/depthwaypoints/README.md

 The tool provides corrections for tidal water if comma-separated are provided according to the configuration file `tidalstations.conf`.

-Create a windows self-containing executable with `pyinstaller --onefile process_depth.py`
+Create a windows self-containing executable with `pyinstaller --onefile process_depth.py --distpath .`